-Project Director: Ross Perlin, ELA Assistant Director (Yiddish, lesser-known Jewish languages)
+Project Director: Ross Perlin, ELA Co-Director (Yiddish, lesser-known Jewish languages)

-Team: Dr. Habib Borjian (Persian Jewish languages), Prof. Daniel Kaufman, ELA Executive Director (Hebrew, general linguistics)
+Team: Dr. Habib Borjian (Persian Jewish languages), Prof. Daniel Kaufman, ELA Founding Co-Director (Hebrew, general linguistics)

 Jewish languages are spoken exclusively or predominantly by Jewish populations.
 Though usually related to non-Jewish languages, they remain distinct and rooted in Jewish life.
 Since the ancient disappearance of Hebrew as a vernacular language and the beginning of the diaspora, Jews have spoken several dozen distinct languages wherever they have lived—from southern India to Uzbekistan, from Yemen to Morocco, from Portugal to the Caucasus.
 Hebrew and Aramaic persisted as holy languages largely reserved for prayer and study, and in daily life multilingualism became the norm.

 Jewish languages exhibit tremendous variety and belong to a number of different language families (Semitic, Indo-European, Turkic, Dravidian), encoding the history of multiple diasporas across millennia.
 At the same time, the languages show striking similarities in their structure, in their use of Hebrew and Aramaic elements, their ways of signifying Jewish identity, and their preservation of older elements that related non-Jewish languages may have lost.
 Much more than mere “jargons”, they are distinctive languages that have served as an essential and distinctive aspect of Jewish life and culture for centuries.